API Setup Guide for Custom Sales Platform

 • Review the API response logs for error messages or missing fields.

-Manage Data Updates, Reliability, and Best Practices
+Step 4: Manage Data Updates, Reliability, and Best Practices

 Once you’ve connected your data via the required endpoints, use the following practices to ensure data remains reliable, complete, and up-to-date over time.